 Advantages of Buckingham Branch Freight Service

-Class 1 Railroads like CSXT, Norfolk Southern, BNSF and Union Pacific each have hundreds of customers and move freight across thousands of miles of track.
-Their objective is to coordinate long moves of freight cars in unit trains as efficiently as possible.
+Class 1 Railroads like CSXT, Norfolk Southern, BNSF and Union Pacific each have thousands of customers and move freight across thousands of miles of track.
+Their objective is to coordinate long moves of freight cars in trains as efficiently as possible.
 The Buckingham Branch Railroad, on the other hand, succeeds by providing world-class service to our 40+ customers.
-We are not concerned about moving unit trains of cars long distances.
-Instead our priority is moving your freight cars, whether that be 2 cars at a time or 10 at a time, in or out of your facility when you need them moved.
-We can modify our freight service as needed to accomodate changes in your production or distribution schedule.
-We operate our freight trains 5 days a week, but we can also add weekend service when it is important to you.
+Our priority is moving your freight cars, whether that be, 1 car at a time or 100 at a time.
+We can modify our freight service as needed to accommodate changes in your production or distribution schedule.
+We provide service 5 days a week, but we can also add weekend service when it is important to you.

 Getting Started with Buckingham Branch Freight Service

-We make it as easy as possible for you to understand how rail freight service works, what location would work best for your company if you are searching for a new or expanded industrial facility, and how to get started.
-We are happy to answer your questions, get you freight transport pricing, and coordinate all your needs with our Class 1 Railroad freight partners.
+We make it as easy as possible for you to understand how rail freight service works best for your company if you are searching for a new or expanded industrial facility, and how to get started.
+We are happy to answer your questions, get pricing, and coordinate all your needs with our Class 1 Railroad freight partners.
 Please visit our 'Site Location" page on this website to learn more about the sites and buildings that are available on the Buckingham Branch RR and about our transload freight service as well that offers freight service across much of Virginia.

 Boxcars come in various sizes and have been a staple of the railroad industry for more than 100 years.
 Boxcars carry a wide range of products including bagged or palletized material, food products, newsprint, metals, and rolled paper.
 The standard 50' boxcar can carry from 70 to 100 tons of freight.
 Boxcars also come in 60' length and some are hi-roof cars.
 Hi-roof boxcars typically have cushioned underframes.
 Hi-roof boxcars are typically used to carry appliances, rolled paper and auto parts.